rajuruoho/fullstack-open/README.md

-## Fullstack Open 2022 exercise submissions for Dr. Jaska and rajuruoho
+## Fullstack Open 2022-2023 exercise submissions for Dr. Jaska and rajuruoho

-Unless stated otherwise everything was done in pairwork regardless of git authors.
+Unless stated otherwise everything was done in pairwork regardless of git authors up to exercise 4.12

+Starting from exercise 4.13, done by rajuruoho only

 Collaborators: